 In the 1960s activists proposed a new strategy: Community Land Trusts (CLT) The first incorporated land trust was established in 1969.
 New Communities was a 5,700-acre land trust and farm collective in southwestern Georgia owned and operated by approximately a dozen black farm farmers from 1969 to 1985.

 In 1972 Robert Swann, one of the creators of New Communities, wrote Community Land Trust: A Guide to a New Model of Land Tenure in America, which among others things, explained in detail how a land trust differs from conventional ownership.
 A trust separates the ownership of the land from the ownership of the building.
-A nonprofit organization, with a board usually composed of representatives from tenants and the surrounding neighborhood, owns the land and leases it to the homeowner for a designated period, often 99 years.
+A nonprofit organization, with a board usually composted of representatives from tenants and the surrounding neighborhood, owns the land and leases it to the homeowner for a designated period, often 99 years.
 The homeowner has the right to sell the land at any time, but the return to the homeowner is limited.

 Keeping the land out of the real estate market holds down housing prices, as does limiting the equity gains that accrue to the homeowner.
 The objective of the land trust is not to maximize profit, but to maximize community and diversity.

 In 1984 Burlington, Vermont established the nation’s first urban CLT.
 Burlington offered fertile ground for the concept.
 A rapidly inflating housing market created the need.
 A mayor, Bernie Sanders, receptive to the concept of social markets created the opportunity.